AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 > * The number of custom attributes allowed per object varies according to your Salesforce Edition.
 Refer to the Salesforce documentation for [custom fields allowed per object](https://help.salesforce.com/s/articleView?id=sf.custom_field_allocations.htm&type=5) if you need additional guidance.
 > * If you have reached this limit within Salesforce, you will need to remove the custom attribute from Salesforce that were used to store the segment status against older segments within Experience Platform before a new mappingId can be used.

-Refer to Adobe's documentation for [Segment Membership Details schema field group](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/segmentation.html?lang=en) if you need guidance on segment statuses.
+Refer to the Adobe Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.

 #### Gather Salesforce credentials {#gather-credentials}